 Where can I go?

 In order to qualify for Erasmus+, you must take part in an Erasmus+ exchange with a university with which Trinity Laban has an agreement.
-You can find a comprehensive list of our partners on Moodle.
+Trinity Laban has partnerships with a large number of music and dance conservatoires throughout Europe.
+Our partners include insitutions from countries such as Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, the Netherlands, Norway, Slovakia, Spain and Sweden.
+Details of specific partnerships are available to all Trinity Laban students through the Moodle Learning Portal.
 If you are interested in an institution that is part of the Erasmus network but does not appear on this list, please let us know and we will approach them to see if they would be happy to accept an application from us.

 Before you apply, please take the time to seriously consider your ability in the native language of the country you wish to visit.
 Those students who are unable to demonstrate good/fluent ability are recommended to apply only to those institutions where the courses are predominantly taught in English.